 Some of our still missing dogs wandered far beyond their “jurisdiction”, out of the flyered area, and end up in the maze of animal sheltering and animal control.
-They may have been adopted to a new family or put down when their 7 day stray hold was up.
+They may have been adopted to a new family or put down when their 3 or 7 day stray hold was up.
 These are a heartbreaker for us because the simple of act of posting pictures on line of impounded found dogs would bring most of these dogs home.
 Our dedicated volunteers and fans scour the internet watching for possible matches but they cannot do this when there are no pictures available.
 Many Illinois shelters still do not reliably post pictures of impounded found dogs.
 Please ask them to do so.
 It is perhaps the simplest way to save lives and free up shelter space for those dogs that truly need it.

 The last component (and probably the largest) are lost dogs that have been picked up by a Good Samaritan who meant well but then kept or rehomed the dog without searching for the owner.
 Of course, this is illegal in Illinois, but it happens all too frequently.
 The current “rescue” phenomenon that is sweeping our country has kind -hearted people making false assumptions about the owners of a dog they find.
 They speculate that the dog has been abused, neglected or “dumped” and needs a new home.
 We have great success when we can get the finder to file a report with us so that we can post a flyer online.
 This serves to dispel the false notion that people that have lost their dog don’t deserve him/her back.
 We ask all of our fans to please spread the word to their friends, family and neighbors – Lost dogs don’t need a new home.
 They just need to go home.
 Do not assume that you can keep a dog that you find.
 He/she is somebody else’s personal property and keeping him/her is illegal.